 You may fish for salmon by means of angling or fly fishing elsewhere than in a salmon river.
 You will still need a salmon fishing licence and must also comply with the tagging and registration requirements.

-For information on the maximum number of salmon that may be caught daily, see the map of fishing zones and fishing periods .
+For information on the maximum number of salmon that may be caught daily, see the Fishing periods and quotas .

 Catch size limit